 Okay, so now that you know the basic difference between running and walking shoes, let’s talk about a few features to consider as you’re trying shoes on, whether for running or walking.

-On the other hand, most running shoes have cushioning spread across the shoe’s sole as it needs to absorb higher amounts of force.
+What runners need: Running shoes typically offer more cushioning than walking shoes due to the higher impact forces associated with running compared to walking.
+Most running shoes have cushioning spread across the shoe’s sole as it needs to absorb higher amounts of force.
 A thick midsole doesn’t necessarily mean it has more cushion, but that can be true, like in the case of Hokas.
-If just depends on the cushioning technology used for how thick the midsole will be.
+It just depends on the cushioning technology used for how thick the midsole will be.
 If you want a lot of cushion, this blog post about Hoka Walking shoes is helpful!

-Running shoes are lighter, which will be more comfortable given the faster foot turnover associated with running.
+What runners need: Running shoes are lighter, which will be more comfortable given the faster foot turnover associated with running.
 Running shoe manufacturers use different types of cushion or use fewer cushioning layers to help reduce weight.
 My husband was running in New Balance lifestyle shoes for months before he invested in true running shoes and the first thing he said after his first run in his Brooks Ghost was that it felt so much easier.

-In contrast, hiking or trail-type walking shoes usually have thicker treads.
+What walkers need: In contrast, hiking or trail-type walking shoes usually have thicker treads.
 It has extra padding layers to protect your feet from whatever terrains you encounter while walking.
 Even though these features often make hiking or trail-type walking shoes more comfortable than running shoes, they can also add unnecessary weight and bulkiness.
 Those features are helpful for hiking, protecting your feet and stabilizing your ankles on uneven surfaces.
 Nonetheless, they can restrict natural movement when trying to move quickly while walking or running.
 (If you want to run on trails, buy trail running shoes like the Brooks Cascadia; don’t try to run in hiking boots or even most hiking shoes!)

-Walking and running shoes have different heel heights and designs.
-Running shoes have a higher heel stack height for cushioning and stability during heel strikes while walking shoes have less of a built-up heel.
+What walkers need: Walking shoes have less of a built-up heel.
 A lot of people like zero-drop shoes for walking (and even running) since they mimic your natural stride.
 I particularly like Altra for a zero-drop option.
-Additionally, running shoes have a heel flare for stability and control when you hit the ground.

-A shoe’s flexibility level should be considered when deciding which one to buy, as it can significantly impact movement.
-Walking shoes have a more rigid construction than running shoes, which provides stability but less flexibility.
-The design of a running shoe’s sole allows for smooth and efficient movement from when the foot touches the ground to when it pushes off.
+What wakers need: Walking shoes have a more rigid construction than running shoes, which provides even ore stability.
 If you held a pair of walking shoes, you’ll notice there is more resistance.
 It’s harder to twist or bend at the sole since it has less flexibility compared to a running shoe, if you tried the same thing.

-Arch support is critical when selecting your footwear, as it provides balanced support and prevents injuries.
-Depending on your biomechanics, you will want to look for help or neutral shoes that best suit your needs.
-For example, arch support in most walking shoes tends to give more cushion.
+What runners need vs. What walkers need: Arch support in most walking shoes tends to give more cushion.
 It is how the weight of each step is distributed throughout the entire foot during walking versus running.
 That being said, your best options is getting fitted properly by a trained professional.
 This is to ensure you get the right level of arch support that best fits your biomechanics and feet.
 Companies like Fleet Feet has software that will analyze your foot size, shape and stride.
 All you have to do is stand and walking on specialized pads designed to measure.

 When considering arch support, there are a few key elements to remember.
 First and more important – it should be comfortable.
 It shouldn’t feel too tight under your arch or feel like it’s rubbing in a weird spot .
 It’s the case since that can cause blisters.
 Second, the right arch support helps put your foot in the right spot.
 This is so your feet are protected and stride most naturally.
 Lastly, consider inserts.
 I don’t think everyone needs inserts.
 However, they absolutely can help in certain instances, depending on your ankle stability and how a shoe fits you.